saquibsaifee/saquibsaifee/README.md

 I will be writing lots of writeups in upcoming days, keep coming back for updated content.

-- 🔭 I’m currently working at IBM as Security Enginer Intern (part-time) and full-time student at The George Washington University studying Masters in Cybersecurity.
+- 🔭 I’m currently working at IBM as Security Enginer Intern and full-time student at The George Washington University studying Masters in Cybersecurity.

 - 🌱 I’m currently learning for eLearning Certified Professional Penetration Tester(eCPPT) certification and taking amazing classes on Network Security.